Agent incidents don’t look like “bad chat.” They look like unauthorized actions.

 |---|---|---|---|

-| Reliability | Offline eval suite + canary releases | >70% successful runs on low-risk intents; <0.5% hard failures | Eval reports per release; incident postmortems |
+| Reliability | Offline eval suite + canary releases | Measurable success rate on low-risk intents; low hard-failure rate | Eval reports per release; incident write-ups |

-| Security | Least-privilege tool tokens + allowlists | 0 unauthorized actions in red-team suite | Permission matrix; audit logs by action |
+| Security | Least-privilege tool tokens + allowlists | No unauthorized actions in red-team scenarios | Permission matrix; action-level audit logs |

-| Cost | Budget caps per run + routing tiers | P50 cost ≤ $0.15; P95 ≤ $0.60 (adjust per domain) | Cost dashboards; token/tool call breakdowns |
+| Cost | Budget caps per run + routing tiers | Stable spend per run; alerts on regressions and outliers | Cost dashboards; token/tool call breakdown |

-| Compliance | Data retention controls + PII redaction | 100% traces scrubbed for restricted fields | Retention policy; redaction test results |
+| Compliance | Retention controls + sensitive-field redaction | Traces scrubbed for restricted fields; retention enforced | Retention policy; redaction tests and audits |

-| Human-in-the-loop | Escalation paths + approvals for high impact | <2% unnecessary escalations; <30s handoff time | Queue metrics; labeled escalation reasons |
+| Human-in-the-loop | Escalation paths + approvals for high impact | Low unnecessary escalations; fast handoff to a human | Queue metrics; labeled escalation reasons |

-The most common 2026 failure pattern is “agent sprawl”: a product team adds tools, prompts, and memory until the system becomes unpredictable and expensive.
-A better mental model is to design like you’re building a distributed system: define bounded contexts, explicit contracts, and fallback strategies.
-Your agent should be a coordinator, not a magician.
+The most common production failure is agent sprawl: every new request adds another tool, another memory blob, another prompt patch—until the system becomes unpredictable and expensive.
+Design it like a distributed system: bounded contexts, explicit contracts, safe retries, and deterministic fallbacks.
+The agent is a coordinator, not a wizard.

-Here are operator-grade design principles that keep systems stable:
+Operator-grade principles that keep runs stable:

 - Build a scenario bank from real historical data and label outcomes.